 This makes sense to me.
 As an analogy, when I walk into a gym to work out and I sense that people are watching and judging me, or begrudging the time I’m spending on the incline bench, I’m less likely to feel motivated to go back (to that gym, or perhaps to any gym).
 By contrast, when I walk into a gym where people are friendly and I feel like I am welcome (in spite my spindly legs and puny biceps) I have reason to go back.

 So too with a language classroom.
-Let me draw on a previously told story to make my point: Steve (yup, third person me in the historic present tense walks into his first Chinese lesson.
+Let me draw on a previously told story to make my point: Steve (yup, third person me in the historical present) walks into his first Chinese lesson.
 He doesn’t know anyone, some of the other students seem to be chatting effortlessly to one another in Chinese and they ignore him.

 He is one of only two occidentals in the room: the other is diligently reading his textbook.
 Steve sits down unobtrusively and tries to take up as little air as possible.
 After a bit, the teacher enters, hands out a worksheet and starts to give instructions in Chinese.
 Steve can’t follow.
 The other students start filling in the worksheet.